FEMtools Pretest and Correlation

 FEMtools Pretest and Correlation contains tools for:

-- Pretest Analysis - Find optimal number and location of test transducers.
+- Pretest Analysis - Planning, simulation and optimization of modal tests.

-- Correlation Analysis - Visual and numerical correlation between two sets of shapes or functions (FEA-Test, FEA-FEA, Test-Test).
+- Correlation Analysis - Visual and numerical correlation between two sets of data with model, shapes or functions (FEA-Test, FEA-FEA, Test-Test).

 - How many modes can be expected in a given frequency range?